magnetophon/LazyLimiter/README.md

 * brick-wall limiter
 * starts fading down before each peak
- * fade down can be anything between linear, and strongly exponential *
+ * fade down can be anything between linear, and strongly exponential
-* will not start fading up if we need to be down at least the same amount soon
+* will not start fading up if it needs to be down at least the same amount soon
-* elaborate auto release algorithm allows you to set a musical trade-off between clean and loud
+* the elaborate auto release algorithm allows you to set a musical trade-off between clean and loud

 In combination, these features provide the holy grail of limiters: fast reaction on peaks, yet hardly any distortion on sustained material.
 Sine waves even have zero distortion down to the very low bass, at any level.